 02 of 05

-The first step to rimming a glass is to choose the appropriate liquid to moisten the rim.
-This step is crucial because sugar and salt will not stick to a dry rim.
+The first step to rimming a glass is to choose the appropriate liquid to moisten the rim because sugar and salt will not stick to dry glass.

 Fresh Citrus Fruit

-The most common technique for wetting the rim of a glass is to run a fresh lemon or lime wedge around the outside of the glass.
+The most common technique for wetting the rim is to run a fresh lemon or lime wedge around the outside of the glass.
 This is a good choice for the majority of cocktails, particularly any that include fruit.

 - Cut a lemon or lime wedge.

 - Hold the glass upside down and run the fruit's pulp along the outside of the rim until it is covered with juice.

 - Keep the glass upside down so the juices don't run down the sides and proceed to the next step to apply the rimming ingredient.